mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/why-ddd-and-microservices-are-a-match.md

 ## But...!

 Let's look at some reasonable objections to our two core subjects.
-These might seem off-kilter, since I'm not changing course as we are just starting, but giving you a taste of when the approach we will work with may be too much.
+These might seem off-kilter since I'm not changing course as we are just starting, but giving you a taste of when the approach we will work with may be too much.

 ### "DDD might be too much?"